DenisLitvin/iOS-Interview/README.md

 Because enums aren’t objects, so we don’t specify strong or weak here.
 (C Enum)

 ## Swift

+### What is Protocol Extensions?
+We can adopt protocols using extensions as well as on the original type declaration.
+This allows you to add protocols to types you don’t necessarily own.

+### Why do we use availability attributes ?
+Apple wants to support one system version back, meaning that we should support iOS9 or iOS8.
+[Availability Attributes](https://docs.swift.org/swift-book/ReferenceManual/Attributes.html) lets us to support previous version iOS.

+###  What’s the difference optional between nil and .None?
+There is no difference.
+Optional.None (.None for short) is the correct way of initializing an optional variable lacking a value, whereas nil is just syntactic sugar for .None.

+###  How do you follow up clean code for this project ?
+I follow style guide and coding conventions for Swift projects of [Github](https://github.com/raywenderlich/swift-style-guide) and SwiftLint.

+### How many different ways to pass data in Swift ?
+There are many different ways such as Delegate, KVO, Segue, and NSNotification, Target-Action, Callbacks.

+### When do you use optional chaining vs. if let or guard ?
+We use optional chaining when we do not really care if the operation fails; otherwise, we use if let or guard.
+Optional chaining lets us run code only if our optional has a value.

+Using the question mark operator like this is called optional chaining.
+Apple’s documentation explains it like this:

+Optional chaining is a process for querying and calling properties, methods, and subscripts on an optional that might currently be nil.
+If the optional contains a value, the property, method, or subscript call succeeds; if the optional is nil, the property, method, or subscript call returns nil.
+Multiple queries can be chained together, and the entire chain fails gracefully if any link in the chain is nil.

+### Could you explain Associatedtype ?
+If you want to create Generic Protocol we can use associatedtype.
+For more details check this out.

+### What is the difference Filter and Map Function ?
+Map, we pass in a function that returns a value for each element in an array.
+The return value of this function represents what an element becomes in our new array.

+Filter, we pass in a function that returns either true or false for each element.
+If the function that we pass returns true for a given element, then the element is included in the final array.

+### What is DispatchGroup ?
+DispatchGroup allows for aggregate synchronization of work.
+We can use them to submit multiple different work items and track when they all complete, even though they might run on different queues.
+This behavior can be helpful when progress can’t be made until all of the specified tasks are complete.

+### Explain subscripts ?
+Classes, structures, and enumerations can define subscripts, which are shortcuts for accessing the member elements of a collection, list, or sequence.

+### What is Nil Coalescing & Ternary Operator ?
+nil coalescing - `??`
+teranry - `? :`
+It is an easily return an unwrapped optional, or a default value.
+If we do not have value, we can set zero or default value.

 ### What is the Swift main advantage ?
 To mention some of the main advantages of Swift: